theRenard/Blog/docs/articles/cocos-creator/shoot-em-up-in-cocos-creator/index.md

 The `Preload` scene is used to instantiate two [singletons](https://refactoring.guru/design-patterns/singleton).
 One is for managing levels and the other to play the game music.
 Singletons are used to share data between scenes.
 This tecnique is also used in [Unity](https://gamedevbeginner.com/singletons-in-unity-the-right-way/).

-/// add the singletons
+## The Singletons

+The `LevelManager` singleton is used to manage the the scenes, the `AudioManager` singleton is used to play the game music.

+## The `MainMenu` Scene

+The `MainMenu` and `GameOver` scenes are very similar.
+They both have some `Buttons` that are used to navigate between the scenes.
+Buttons have click events connected to `LevelManager` script that loads the scene.
+The `GameOver` scene also has a `Label` that shows the player's high score.

-## The `Game` Scene Hierarchy
+## The `Game` Scene

-The game scene hieararchy is very simple, there's a `Canvas`, a `Camera`, a `Player` node of course, scrolling `Background` / `Foreground` nodes and `Enemies` prefabs that are instantiated that move towards the player.
+The game scene  is very simple, there's a `Canvas`, a `Camera`, a `Player` node of course, scrolling `Background` / `Foreground` nodes and `Enemies` prefabs that are instantiated that move towards the player.
 The player can shoot `Projectiles` that destroy enemies.
 The game is over when the player's health is over.
 The UI is composed of a `ProgressBar` and a `Score`.
 There is also a `GameManager` node that hosts the script that manages the game as the `EnemyFactory` and the `ScoreKeeper`.
 We will see how these work in the next sections.
 You will also notice a parent node for the `Player` which is `ShipBoundaries`.
 It's used to limit the player's movement inside the canvas and it uses the `Widget` component to stick to the canvas (even if the game is not responsive).

 ```
 Game